kosl/ihipp-examples/docs/week5.md

 }
 ```

-You can see that the kernel looks basically the same, except for variable type prefixes.
+You can see that the kernel looks basically the same, except for variable type prefixes and built-in variables.
 In the next steps we will also see how the kernel in OpenCL is called and how the parameters or variables must be defined.

 If you are curious how the codes for vector addition on GPU look like, you can have look, for the CUDA version: